-The course is taught in the context of the Telecommunications Engineering international degree, but it is open to students of any other degree of Engineering, and from other Schools.
+The course is taught in the framework of the Telecommunications Engineering international degree, but it is open to students of any other degree of Engineering, and from other Schools.
 Indeed, the topics addressed are only very marginally oriented to the engineering discipline.
 The creation of interdisciplinary teams of students is incentivised.
 During the past edition of the course, two thirds of the students attending it were not enrolled in Telecommunications Engineering (see below for some of their comments to the course).

 Soft skills can not be taught.
 They can be discussed, analysed, and students made aware of their own strenghts, and weaknesses, with respect to soft skills: for this reason, attendance is mandatory.The course will be based on lectures given by the instructor, seminars held by professionals, interactive and team working sessions, active learning approaches.
 So, it makes no sense to choose this course, if you are not going to attend most or all lectures: students will be admitted to the exam if they have attended at least 70% of classes.

 The official UniBo page of the course including a syllabus is here.

 The student will undergo an oral exam.
 One week before the date of the exam the student will deliver via email to the instructor:

 1) a one page report of a selected lecture, following the template provided by the instructor (“One Page Report Template“); the lecture chosen for the report will be assigned by the instructor;

 2) a three page project proposal, following the template provided by the instructor (“Project Proposal Template“); this can be shared by all members of a group, if a team is created;

 3) a SWOT analysis related to his/her future career after graduation, following the guidelines provided during the course (“SWOT_Chart”);

 4) a powerpoint presentation describing the project proposal, following the guidelines for presentations discussed during the course; ALTERNATIVELY, a three-minute pitch describing only the project concept.